-Model Planning, Structures and Calculations
+Model Planning, Design and Best Practices

 - Learn the main types of logic used and calculations needed in the majority of financial models.